-The building controls and energy sector is suffering from a shortage of suitably skilled and qualified young engineers.
+The building controls and energy sector is suffering from a skills gap of suitably skilled and qualified young engineers.
 It’s time to re-think our prejudices and approaches to vocational training and invest in our future, says Gareth Barber, Managing Director of BG Energy Solutions.

 At BG Energy Solutions (BGES) there is a feeling that a skills shortage in the building controls sector is stifling growth and causing a lowering of standards in the service provided to clients.